manthansachdev12/UnizzTech_Tasks/README.md

   - **AWT** for layout management and event handling.
   - **File Handling** for data persistence (can be extended to use a database).
 - **File Formats**: Text files for storing book data.

+## Week 4: Hotel Reservation System

+### Task Description
+The **Hotel Reservation System** is a Java-based desktop application developed using **Swing** for the graphical user interface (GUI) and **MySQL** for the database management.
+The system is designed for hotel receptionists and administrators to manage hotel room bookings, check room availability, assign services, and handle checkouts.
+The application also provides an admin login panel for secure access and efficient management.

+### Features
+1. **Admin Login Panel**: A secure login page for admins to access and manage the hotel system.
+2. **Reception Panel**: Allows receptionists to view, add, and manage bookings, including customer details, room type, check-in, and check-out dates.
+3. **Booking Management**: Receptionists can create new bookings, view existing bookings, and manage customer information.
+4. **Room Details**: Displays available rooms and room types for customers to choose from.
+5. **Services Panel**: Allows receptionists to assign additional services to customers, such as room service or special requests.
+6. **Check Status**: Receptionists can check the status of bookings and services, including service requests and checkout status.
+7. **Checkout Panel**: Allows receptionists to mark bookings as completed and perform checkout procedures for customers.
+8. **Database Interaction**: The system is connected to a MySQL database for storing and retrieving customer data, bookings, services, and checkout details.
+9. **Admin Dashboard**: The admin dashboard allows viewing of all hotel bookings, services, and checkouts.

+### Tools and Technologies
+- **Language**: Java
+- **Libraries**:
+  - **Swing** for GUI components.
+  - **AWT** for event handling and layout management.
+  - **JDBC** for MySQL database connection and operations.
+- **Database**: MySQL
+- **Tools**:
+  - **MySQL Workbench** for database management.
+  - **IntelliJ IDEA** for Java development.

+### Database Schema
+The system uses the following tables in the **HotelDB** database:

+1. **Bookings**: Stores booking information, including customer name, room type, and check-in/check-out dates.
+2. **Services**: Records services requested by customers, including service type and room number.
+3. **Checkouts**: Tracks customer checkouts, including status and time of checkout.

 ## Contact